kyleiwaniec/w205Project/virtual-env-py2.7.md

 ```

 ###These steps were taken to activate the 2.7 environment, and not break shit like yum
+(Don't do what they did in the Lab video.
+That is super bad, and it only worked 'cause he didn't need to do anything beyond the simple exercise.
+They should not be illustrating such bad practices to us.
+Makes me furious!)
 ```
 wget https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py
 python2.7 ez_setup.py